OntoData/ai_journal/instructions/instructions.md

 #### User Interactions

 - User can create a new journal entry for the current day
-- User can access past journal entries
-- System automatically generates contextual prompts based on previous entries
+- System generates AI prompts based on past entries (configurable number of entries)
+- Entries are organized by date (YYYY-MM-DD format)
-- User can write responses in a dedicated section
+- User responses are separated into dedicated sections
+- Past entries are used for context in new prompts

 #### Technical Requirements

 - File system operations for journal creation and management
-- Date handling for entry organization
+- Date handling for entry organization (YYYY-MM-DD format)
-- Integration with OpenAI API for journal prompt generation
+- Integration with OpenAI API for contextual prompt generation
-- Settings management for journal folder location
+- Settings management for journal folder location and past entries count
+- Streaming response support for real-time prompt generation

 ### 2. AI Chat Integration